sb-ncbr/pdb-data-cruncher/user_guide.md

 ## Other relevant

 - `CURRENT_FORMATTED_DATE`.
 Default: Today in format `YYYYMMDD`.
 It may be useful to override it in rare cases.
 It controls which crunched.csv gets loaded during data transformation, and how output files are named.

+# Logging levels

+- `EXCEPTION` - Something broke in a way that was not expected.
+The highest severity, needs to be investigated as it is not supposed to happen.
+It most likely means the code logic is flawed.
+- `CRITICAL` - A rare case that needs extra attention.
+Checking the logs and following the instructions is needed.
+- `ERROR` - There is a serious issue with processing the data.
+Most likely means big chunk of protein data is missing, corrupted or otherwise wrong and cannot be processed.
+It should be noted and kept eye on during the next program run, investigated if needed.
+- `WARNING` - Minor data issue (e.g. few non-critical values missing).
+Or situation that does not create problem for the code at all, but may be weird (e.g. multiple values of something where only one is expected).
+It may be good to review this level occassionally.
+It will not be spamed - minor issues get aggregated and logged only once on this level (and then in more defail on INFO level).
+- `INFO` - Information about important milestones in code execution or detailed information about minor issues.
+May get cluttered, it is worth to search through it only when looking for something specific.
+- `DEBUG` - More detail about the code execution, tasks started, configuration loaded, number of things processed, etc. Should be turned off for normal running.

 # App flow and error recovery